 - 1% back on all remaining purchases

 This card also has valuable redemption options including a 25% travel redemption bonus and 1:1 point transfers to many airlines and hotels.
-Cardmembers can also enjoy limited-time elite travel benefits with monthly Rent Day promotions on the first of each month (here’s April’s Bilt rent day promotion).
+Cardmembers can also enjoy limited-time elite travel benefits with monthly Rent Day promotions on the first of each month.
+Bilt does do a credit check and a good credit score for Bilt Mastercard approval.

 Check out our Bilt Credit Card review to get more information.